 Visitors must follow conservation rules: fossils must not be touched, climbed on, or removed, as the site is strictly protected.
 Staying with the group and listening to the guide helps keep the visit smooth and respectful.

 Facilities are limited, so plan ahead.
-Many itineraries combine the visit with nearby natural sites such as Wadi El Rayan, making pacing and cooperation within the group especially important for an enjoyable day.
+Many itineraries combine the museum with nearby sites such as Wadi El Rayan, so visitors should be prepared for a full day of guided travel.